 What’s the role and purpose of the panel?

 The panel members

-Sue Sharland is a Non-Executive Director (NED) for a number of private, public and not for profit organisations in the transport and planning sectors.
+Sue Sharland – Non-Executive Director (NED) for a number of private, public and not for profit organisations in the transport and energy sectors.
 She is an experienced leader of expert technical businesses.
-From 2001 to 2013 she was Chief Executive of TRL Limited and its parent Transport Research Foundation, organisations providing independent world-class research, consultancy, testing and software in transport.
+From 2001 to 2013, she was Chief Executive of TRL Limited and its parent Transport Research Foundation, organisations providing independent world-class research, consultancy, testing and software in transport.

 More generally, in addition to his contributions to the methodological literature on performance benchmarking, Phill is an active applied economist.
-Over the last three years he has undertaken research and provided expert advice for the Department for Transport, Government Office for Science, the Civil Aviation Authority, the Competition and Markets Authority and the Office for Rail and Road.
+Over the last three years he has undertaken research for and provided expert advice to the Department for Transport, the Government Office for Science, the Civil Aviation Authority, the Competition and Markets Authority and the Office for Rail and Road.
 Phill also has extensive education and training experience, both leading the student and professional education portfolio at the Institute for Transport Studies as well as delivering training specifically to the sector on cost analysis and performance benchmarking.

 Tom Wilson – Chartered town planner and transport professional with government and consultancy experience of complex growth and transport programmes.
 Tom is currently Lead Transport Planner at High Speed Two Limited.
 Prior to this, Tom was the Planning and Infrastructure Lead at the Department for Levelling Up, Housing and Communities, and Sponsor for strategic road projects at the Department for Transport.
 Before the civil service, Tom worked for consultancy firm Arup and Transport for London.
 Tom supports greater diversity in the transport sector to ensure better outcomes for people and communities.
 Tom likes to walk and cycle around London and plans to cycle from London to Paris in 2022.